Canadian Aviatrix #29 – Wanda Brodowich (1907-1986)

 Born Stanisława Vanda Brodowicz around 1907 in Jarosław, Galicia, Austria (now in Poland).
 Her mother, Marja Woznjark, had Wanda when she was 20 years old, then a son, Tadeus (known as Ted), two years later.

 In 1921, Marja moved to Canada to live with her sister in Winnipeg.
 Wanda joined her in 1924 (she was 17 and a tailoress) and Ted in 1926.
 Marja’s immigration form says she was married, but it appears that her husband never joined the family in Canada and, by 1940, Marja is listed as a widow.
+In 1931, Wanda was working in domestic service for a lawyer and his family.

 On 5 July 1932, Wanda passed her flying test and received PPL #1029, making her the 29th female pilot in Canada.
 She was around 25 years old.